topfreegames/khan/docs/using_webhooks.md

             "membershipCount":  [int],                  // Number of members in clan },
-        "newOwner": {                                   // After the owner left, this is the new owner "publicID": [string],                       // New Owner PublicID.
+        "newOwner": {                                   // After the owner left, this is the new owner "publicID": [string],                       // New Owner PublicID
             "name": [string],                           // Player Name
             "metadata": [JSON],                         // JSON Object containing player metadata "membershipCount": [int],                   // Number of clans this player is a member of